 |Canon M6 Mark II||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-E2S has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
+Both the M50 and the X-E2S have been discontinued, but can regularly be found used on eBay.
+The X-E2S was replaced by the Fujifilm X-E3, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon M50 better than the Fujifilm X-E2S or vice versa?
 The listing below highlights the relative strengths of the two models.